-The program kicked off with the theme “Behavioral Changes Toward Better Health”.
+The programme kicked off with the theme “Behavioural Changes Toward Better Health”.
 The goal was to share knowledge and workshop together, in order to quickly form ideas and initiate projects that can have a direct impact on human health challenges.

 As the intellectual capital of this important project gathers momentum through these initiatives, the physical city is being built around it.
 The entire project started out as an initiative from AstraZeneca’s site in Mölndal, outside Sweden’s second largest city of Gothenburg.
 Together with Next Step Group in Hovås and Vectura Fastigheter in Stockholm, the project has gone from a vision to reality in little time.